nubenetes/awesome-kubernetes/docs/linux.md

 - [betterprogramming.pub: How to Use tmuxp to Manage Your tmux Session](https://betterprogramming.pub/how-to-use-tmuxp-to-manage-your-tmux-session-614b6d42d6b6) Take control of your tmux sessions.
 - [opensource.com: Linux tips for using cron to schedule tasks](https://opensource.com/article/21/11/cron-linux) Schedule backups, file cleanups, and other tasks by using this simple yet powerful Linux command-line tool.
 Download our new cron cheat sheet.
 - [opensource.com: 7 handy tricks for using the Linux wget command](https://opensource.com/article/21/10/linux-wget-command) Download files from the internet in your Linux terminal.
 Get the most out of the wget command with our new cheat sheet.
+- [makeuseof.com: The 6 Best Command Line Tools to Monitor Linux Performance in the Terminal](https://www.makeuseof.com/best-cli-tools-to-monitor-linux-performance-terminal/) Want to track and debug Linux System resources, storage, and network-related problems?
+Get started with the best Linux performance monitoring tools.
+- [opensource.com: 4 Linux tools to erase your data](https://opensource.com/article/21/10/linux-tools-erase-data) Erase data from your hard disk drive with these open source tools.

 ## Guestfish
 - [Guestfish](https://libguestfs.org/guestfish.1.html)